-Although it happened in the very end of this 2009 campaign, the failed attempt of a terrorist attack on an U.S. Airline bound for Detroit on Christmas day is evident that the evil in this world does not rest.
+Although it happened at the very end of this 2009 campaign, the failed attempt of a terrorist attack on a U.S. Airline bound for Detroit on Christmas day is evident that the evil in this world does not rest.
 With events such as the shootings at Fort Hood in Texas, and this latest attempt by Al Qaeda of using Nigerians is evident that this war has grown beyond the boundaries of any traditional war in the past.
-I never thought I’d say this, but maybe Newt Ginrinch was on to something when he stated that the past administration underestimated the war on terror, and this administration looks to be carrying on the same attitude
+I never thought I’d say this, but maybe Newt Gingrich was on to something when he stated that the past administration underestimated the war on terror, and this administration looks to be carrying on the same attitude

 Honorable Mention – Fort Hood Attack and Afghanistan Bombing on US Base.